 - FINS is capable of performing restricted research has experience with providing and has experience with providing innovative and robust solutions to government stakeholders

-- UF’s business incubator, UF Innovate, which is ranked 1st among US public universities in tech-transfer for economic return (Heartland Forward, 2022), will advance transitioning new AI technologies from academic labs into the government and public sectors.
+- UF’s business incubator, UF Innovate, which is ranked 1st among US public universities in tech-transfer for economic return (Heartland Forward, 2022), will advance transitioning new AI and data science technologies from academic labs into the government and public sectors.

 - FINS’s sponsoring college, the Herbert Wertheim College of Engineering (HWCOE) is home to: